Mourinho moaning about referees, transfers and squad depth: Is Roma boss already going into meltdown?

 However, he can't have been happy with Mourinho's take on Roma's signings: "The club made an effort over the summer, but it was more reactive transfer activity than building."

-Il Messaggero also claimed that the owners, the Friedkins, were unhappy with the way in which Mourinho allegedly threw players under the bus after the Bodo/Glimt debacle.
+Il Messaggero also claimed that the owners, the Friedkin Group, were unhappy with the way in which Mourinho allegedly threw players under the bus after the Bodo/Glimt debacle.

-That episode was viewed as a red flag by those who have followed Mourinho's career, alleged evidence that he is reaching crisis point in his coaching jobs at an ever-quickening rate.
+That episode was viewed as a red flag by those who have followed Mourinho's career, alleged evidence that he is reaching crisis point in his coaching jobs at an ever-quickening pace.

 It took three years for his Manchester United tenure to turn toxic, but less than 18 months in his last role, at Tottenham.